CARE AND MAINTENANCE

 The Sphynx require more frequent ear cleanings than other cats because they do not have hair in their ears.
 The usual is about a once a week.
 Some Sphynx require more frequent cleanings and some less.

-Tip for when take your new Sphynx kitten to the vet for the health check: Some vets will insist that your new kitten has ear mites because they do have more wax than many other breeds of cats.
+Tip for when take your new Sphynx kitten to the vet for the health check: Some vets will insist that your new kitten has ear mites or a yeast infection because they do have more wax than many other breeds of cats.
 Please make sure you get a slide done to confirm that is the case.
 A lot of times it is not ear mites, just a lot of wax.

 Back to Top